polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-pre-v2.0-3e65111/tutorials/build-a-dapp/prepare.md

 ## Install the Node Template

-You should already have the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) compiled on your computer from when you completed the [Creating Your First Substrate Chain Tutorial](tutorials/creating-your-first-substrate-chain).
+You should already have version `pre-v2.0-3e65111` of the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) compiled on your computer from when you completed the [Creating Your First Substrate Chain Tutorial](tutorials/creating-your-first-substrate-chain).
 If you do not, please complete that tutorial.

 > Experienced developers who truly prefer to skip that tutorial, you may install the node template according to the instructions in its readme.